andrew/ultimate-awesome/README.md

 - [awesome](https://github.com/bnb-chain/awesome) - A curated list of awesome projects in BNB Chain ecosystem.
 - [awesome-generative-ai](https://github.com/chaosreactor/awesome-generative-ai) - An awesome list of low- and no-code generative AI resources. .
 - [awesome-curated-tools](https://github.com/chow-petit/awesome-curated-tools) - A curated list of digital tools we use, ranging from accounting and data science to scientific research and liquid democracy.
 Commented, connected, by everyone and for everyone !.
-- [awesome-lead-generation](https://github.com/dariubs/awesome-lead-generation) - Awesome AI tools and products.
+- [awesome-statistics](https://github.com/dariubs/awesome-statistics) - A curated list of awesome statistics resources.
 - [awesome-parenting](https://github.com/davidpelayo/awesome-parenting) - Parenting information & advice for expectant fathers.
 The first worldwide collaborative fatherhood guide.
 - [awesome-devsecops-mastery-2026](https://github.com/djvirus9/awesome-devsecops-mastery-2026) - 🛡️ A curated, actionable checklist for securing CI/CD pipelines and Kubernetes clusters in 2026.
 - [awesome-torque3d](https://github.com/John3/awesome-torque3d) - A curated list of Torque3D and related Torque Game Engine resources.